ttc915/Pay-It-Forward/MANUAL_TESTING.md

    - Enter the initiative ID (start with 0)
    - Click "call" to view the initiative details

-### 5.3 Make a Donation
+### 5.4 Make a Donation

-1. Approve token spending (one-time per account):
-   - In the RONStablecoin contract interface
-   - Find the `approve` function
-   - Enter:
-     - `spender`: The PayItForward contract address
-     - `amount`: The amount to approve (e.g., 100 \* 10^18 for 100 vRON)
-   - Click "transact" and confirm in MetaMask

-2. Make a donation:
+1. Ensure you've completed the token approval steps in section 5.2
-   - In the PayItForward contract interface
+2. In the PayItForward contract interface:
    - Find the `donate` function
    - Enter:
      - `initiativeId`: The ID of the initiative to donate to